ShadyHanafy/DisasterResponse.io/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+The code should run with no issues using Python versions 3.
+The libraries to run the code here beside the Anaconda distribution of Python as as follow:
+* sqlalchemy
+* nltk
+* re
+* pandas
+* sklearn
+* pickle
+* sys

 ## Project Motivation<a name="motivation"></a>

-For this project, the goal is to analyze disaster data and classifiy the messages into categories for fast response detection from Figure Eight to build a model for that purpose over 3 steps:
+For this project, the goal is to analyze disaster response data and classifiy the messages into categories for fast response detection from Figure Eight to build a model for that purpose over 3 steps:

 1. Use ETL Pipeline to explore, clean and analyze the data then store that final table in sql DB
 2. Use ML Pipeline to load the stored data, build a classifier model, train it and predict till the highest accuracy